minio/minio/docs/minio-limits.md

 | Maximum length for '/' separated object name segment                            | 255                                                                             |
 | Maximum number of versions per object                                           | 10000 (can be configured to higher values but we do not recommend beyond 10000) |

-> NOTE:  While MinIO does not implement an upper boundary on buckets, your cluster's hardware has natural limits that depend on the workload and it's scaling patterns.
+> NOTE:  While MinIO does not implement an upper boundary on buckets, your cluster's hardware has natural limits that depend on the workload and its scaling patterns.
 We strongly recommend [MinIO SUBNET](https://min.io/pricing) for architecture and sizing guidance for your production use case.

 ## List of Amazon S3 API's not supported on MinIO